awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 #### `metadata`

-This table stores metadata for the samples in the pangenome.
-Because the genotypes are packed into a single text array to save space, this table is required to map those array positions back to their specific sample names.
-While users can include rich phenotypic or geographic data (like `lat`, `lon`, and `countryorigin`), only a few base columns are strictly required.
+This table stores the essential passport and phenotypic data for the samples present in the `genotypes` table.
+To keep the database fast and compact, genotypes are stored efficiently in a single array format.
+This metadata table acts as the bridge to accurately map those genotype calls back to their specific sample names.
+While you can include rich phenotypic or geographic data (like `lat`, `lon`, and `countryorigin` for interactive maps), only a few base columns are strictly required.

 | Column | Description |
 |----|----|